 Our Commitment to Equality in Business

-In accordance with the U.S. Department of Transportation, DBE regulations, 49 CFR Part 26, it is COTA’s policy to utilize ready, willing, and able disadvantaged and small businesses and to use the best efforts possible to level the playing field in the market place by ensuring these firms have the opportunity to participate in the procurement process.
-COTA has established race conscious and race neutral initiatives in the DBE annual and contract specific goals to provide opportunities in all procurement activities.
+Our policy includes using our best efforts possible to level the playing field in the market place by ensuring these firms have the opportunity to participate in the procurement process.
+COTA has established race-conscious and race-neutral initiatives in the DBE annual and contract specific goals to provide opportunities in all procurement activities.

-*COTA uses the term DBE to encompass all companies that are EDGE, MBE, FBE, and DBE certified by the recognized agencies listed above.
+*COTA uses the term DBE to encompass all companies that are EDGE, MBE, WBE, and DBE certified by the recognized agencies listed above.
 The following are the links to COTA’s recognized certifying agencies: